-- 5. Member shall require its Guests to utilize a Guest Tote Auto-Close of betting of two seconds (allowing two retries for a maximum of six seconds) when the respective race is at zero minutes to post in the event of dropped tote data connection. - 6.
-Member shall confirm the time of the last transaction from any Guest when the Guest's final merge for any pool is received after the time of the actual finish of the race.
-If the last transaction time is more than six seconds after the Member's stop betting time for the race, the Member shall clear and close the Guest's pools, thereby excluding the pools from the Host track.
-If the Guest is unable to determine the time of the last transaction due to system malfunction or other cause, the member shall clear and close the Guest's pools. - 7.
+- 3. Member shall access TRPB Racetrack Manager and implement wagering security transaction reporting for all hosted wagering. - 4.
 Timing systems associated with the video broadcast and recording, and with totalisator record keeping shall be synchronized with atomic time in hours, minutes, and seconds format (HH:MM:SS).
-The video graphic production computers shall have activated available settings that auto-refresh atomic time synchronization at a minimum of once every 30 minutes. - 8.
-Time stamps shall be placed on final totalisator transactions to assist in the validation of the official time of pool closing.
-Member shall record the date and time (in hours, minutes, and seconds) of the official start time of every race. - 9.
-The local time of day as synchronized in Subsection 6.A.7, above, shall appear clearly in a hours, minutes, and seconds (HH:MM:SS) format on the video production feed for each race during the starting gate loading process and should remain visible at least five seconds after the start of the race. - 10.
-Member shall conduct regular compliance checks with its totalisator and audio-visual provider to confirm compliance with time stamp protocols required in subsections 6.A.7 through 6.A.9, above. - 11.
+The video graphic production computers shall have activated available settings that auto-refresh atomic time synchronization at a minimum of once every 30 minutes. - 5.
+The local time of day as synchronized in Subsection 6.A.7, above, shall appear clearly in a hours, minutes, and seconds (HH:MM:SS) format on the video production feed for each race during the starting gate loading process and should remain visible at least five seconds after the start of the race. - 6.
+Member shall conduct regular compliance checks with its totalisator and audio-visual provider to confirm compliance with time stamp protocols required in subsections 6.A.4 through 6.A.5, above. - 7.
 During the time that wagering is available on the current race, the Member shall generate and disseminate a cycle of win odds at a minimum rate of once each 60 seconds from 10 minutes to post until three minutes to post time of the race.
-At three minutes to post and until the race start, the win odds cycle shall be generated and disseminated a minimum of once every 30 seconds.
-The Member shall generate and disseminate the Exacta and if applicable, the Daily Double probables at a minimum rate of once every 60 seconds from 10 minutes to post to post time of the race. - 12.
-The Member shall generate and post a cycle of win odds at 10 seconds after close of betting, called "almost final," to disseminate on-track and via the production video feed of the live race. - 13.
-The Member shall generate and post Final Win Odds as soon as available both ontrack and through the ITSP network. - 14.
-Member shall have protocols in place and shall publicize its policies to its wagering customers when, as a guest, it is excluded from a host's wagering pool.
+At three minutes to post and until the race start, the win odds cycle shall be generated and disseminated a minimum of once every 10 seconds.
+The Member shall generate and disseminate the Exacta and if applicable, the Daily Double probables at a minimum rate of once every 60 seconds from 10 minutes to post to post time of the race. - 8.
+The Member shall generate and post a cycle of win odds at not greater than 10 seconds after close of betting, called "almost final," to disseminate on-track and via the production video feed of the live race. - 9.
+The Member shall generate and post Final Win Odds as soon as available both ontrack and through the ITSP network.